mongodb/docs/source/reference/javascript.rst

    :param JSON command: Specifies a :term:`database command` in the
                         form of a JSON document.

-   :param string command: Alternatively, if a :doc:`command
+   :param string command: When specifying a :doc:`command
-                          </reference/commands>` is specified as a
+                          </reference/commands>` as a string,
-                          string it is transformed to "``{ command: 1 }``".
+                          :js:func:`db.runCommand()` transforms the

-   Provides a method to run :doc:`database commands
+                          command into the form "``{ command: 1 }``".

-   </reference/commands>` that are specified in the form a
+   Provides a helper to run specified :doc:`database commands
-   :term:`JSON` document.
-If the command is specified as a string (e.g. "``cmd``") then this function will run a command equivalent to "``{ cmd : 1 }``".
+   </reference/commands>`.
+This is the preferred method to issue

-   This is the preferred method to issue database commands, as it provides a consistent interface between the shell and drivers.
+   database commands, as it provides a consistent interface between the shell and drivers.

 .. js:function:: db.serverStatus()

-   Returns a JSON document that provides an over view of the database process' state.
+   Returns a :term:`JSON document` that provides an over view of the database process' state.

    This command provides a wrapper around the database command :dbcommand:`serverStatus`.